 He was Assistant Tutor at Hartley Victoria College 1958-1961, Chaplain at Nottingham University 1961-1965, tutor in Church History at Hartley Victoria College 1971-1973, in historical and systematic theology at Wesley College, Bristol 1973-1980 and in church history at the Queen's College, Birmingham 1981-1986.
 From 1986 to 1999 he was Professor of Church History at Aberdeen University, where he was Dean of the Faculty of Divinity 1986-1988 and Provost of the Faculty 1988-1989.

-He is a linguist who has travelled and preached in many European countries and has been closely involved in the Conference of European Churches and on World Methodist Church commissions.
+He was a linguist who had travelled and preached in many European countries and had been closely involved in the Conference of European Churches and on World Methodist Church commissions.
 He wrote a booklet on Methodism in Europe (1993), published in both Britain and America.
-In retirement he has continued in the active work.
-He is a keen sportsman and hill-walker.
+In retirement he continued in the active work.
+He was a keen sportsman and hill-walker.